Cluster-breaking and reconfiguration effects in $_\Lambda^{12}\rm{B}$ hypernucleus: III. Results and Discussions

-Table~\ref{LS} shows the expectation values of the one-body spin-orbit operator for the states of $^{11}\rm{B}$ nucleus, where ``nucl." and ``prot." denote the sums of expectation values for nucleons and protons, respectively.
+Table~\ref{LS} shows the expectation values of the one-body spin-orbit operator for the states of $^{11}\rm{B}$ nucleus and the $_\Lambda^{12}\rm{B}$ hypernucleus, where ``nucl." and ``prot." denote the sums of expectation values for nucleons and protons, respectively.
+The results indicate that the degree of cluster breaking in the hypernuclear states of $_\Lambda^{12}\rm{B}$ is overall comparable to that in $^{11}\rm{B}$.
 The ground state ($3/2_1^-$) of $^{11}\rm{B}$ can be considered an intermediate state between the pure cluster state and the $p_{3/2}$ subshell closure state, resembling the ground state of $^{12}\rm{C}$ \cite{itagaki_simplified_2005, Suhara2013}.
 By evaluating the overlaps between the basis states and the total wave function and identifying the dominant components, we find that, in the $1/2^-_1$ and $3/2^-_2$ states, the valence proton is predominantly spin-down.
 This configuration promotes its excitation to the $p_{1/2}$ orbit, where the spin-orbit interaction acts repulsively, consistent with Ref.~\cite{Itagaki2022}.
 This trend is corroborated by the reduced expectation values of the one-body spin-orbit operator for both nucleons and protons.
-Furthermore, the expectation value of the one-body spin-orbit operator for the Hoyle-analog state ($3/2_3^-$) is 1.28, indicating slight cluster-breaking despite its broad spatial distribution.
+Furthermore, the expectation value of the one-body spin-orbit operator for the Hoyle-analog state ($3/2_3^-$) is 0.99, indicating slight cluster-breaking despite its broad spatial distribution.
 However, there is a possibility that strong cluster-breaking and pure cluster configurations coexist, forming a state with a modest expectation value of the one-body spin-orbit operator.
 Therefore, further clarification of the cluster-shell coexistence and structural characteristics is necessary.